kubeshop/testkube/docs/scripts-getting-results.md

-# Getting TestKube scripts execution results
+# Getting Testkube scripts execution results

-We could see how simple it is to create and run TestKube scripts execution.
+We could see how simple it is to create and run Testkube scripts execution.
 The good news is that getting results is also simple.

 ## Getting test executions after script is executed

-After each run TestKube informs you that you can get results later of given script execution
+After each run Testkube informs you that you can get results later of given script execution

 ```sh
 kubectl testkube scripts run api-incluster-test